 – Keep it short and simple – Too many questions and options may lead to no responses at all !

-Software based survey tools – There are several free (like ours – EzPatientReviews) and paid options for hosting surveys, such as SurveyMonkey, Jotform, and Snap Surveys.
+Software based survey tools – There are several (like our healthcare CRM software) and paid options for hosting surveys, such as SurveyMonkey, Jotform, and Snap Surveys.
 Some even offer built-in promotion tools and real-time result charts.
 Keep in mind that online surveys may be less ideal if your patients don’t have easy access to a computer or a smartphone with internet access.

 Email Surveys – whatever you can do via software, you can do via email as well.
 You or your staff can quite easily email patients with a short list of questions to answer.
 As the responses do start coming in via email, your staff can collect/gather these information and assign scoring to the questions being asked to all patients.